dingchen-github/AdvancedLaneLines/README.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-The images for camera calibration are stored in the folder called `camera_cal`.
-The images in `test_images` are for testing your pipeline on single frames.
-If you want to extract more test images from the videos, you can simply use an image writing method like `cv2.imwrite()`, i.e., you can read the video in frame by frame as usual, and for frames you want to save for later you can write to an image file.

-To help the reviewer examine your work, please save examples of the output from each stage of your pipeline in the folder called `output_images`, and include a description in your writeup for the project of what each image shows.
-The video called `project_video.mp4` is the video your pipeline should work well on.
+The `project_video.mp4` video is the one that this project should work well on.

-The `challenge_video.mp4` video is an extra (and optional) challenge for you if you want to test your pipeline under somewhat trickier conditions.
-The `harder_challenge.mp4` video is another optional challenge and is brutal!
+The `challenge_video.mp4` video is an extra (and optional) challenge to test the pipeline under somewhat trickier conditions.

-If you're feeling ambitious (again, totally optional though), don't stop there!
-We encourage you to go out and take video of your own, calibrate your camera and show us how you would implement this project from scratch!
+The `harder_challenge_video.mp4` video is another optional challenge and is brutal!
+The outputs are called `project_output.mp4`, `challenge_output.mp4` and `harder_challenge_output.mp4`.
+Check them out!

+## `%matplotlib qt`

+Udacity example code has always used `%matplotlib qt`, but I could not use pyqt5 ("Failed to import any qt binding"), although I have installed it.
+After searching online for more than one hour and trying numerous methods, including updating *matplotlib*, it still didn't work.
+Finally [here](https://stackoverflow.com/questions/41046299/pop-up-plots-using-python-jupyter-notebook), I got the solution - just use `%matplotlib tk`, then I can display images in a new pop-up window!